rkhullar/csci870/README.md

 | :--------------------------------------: |
 | ***Figure 6 - Overall Distribution of Signal Strengths*** |

 The best and worst signal strength's recorded in my dataset were -20 dB and -95 dB respectively.
-The signal strength is normally distributed.
+The signal strength is normally distributed with mean of -70 dB.

 <div style="page-break-after: always;"></div>